-These console connections to the L2 controller enable you to view the status and error messages generated by both the L1 controllers and the L2 controller on your server rack.
-You can also use these consoles to input L1 and L2 commands to manage and monitor your system.
+These console connections enable you to view the status and error messages generated by the L1 controllers in your Altix 3700Bx2 rack.
+You can also use these consoles to input L1 commands to manage and monitor your system.

 Note: The SGIconsole enables you to use various software tools, such as VACM, Console Manager, and PCP, to manage and monitor your system.
 See the SGIconsole Start Here guide for descriptions of these tools and for references to other documents with information about these tools.